 What is living in Exeter like for students?

-Exeter is a peaceful, scenic city surrounded by stunning countryside and coastal views.
+Exeter is a historic city surrounded by stunning countryside and coastal views.
 In addition to its rich history, there’s a large student population, a vibrant atmosphere and lots of fun things to do – so students living in Exeter will always be entertained.

 In the heart of the South West, this friendly and inviting city has both ancient landmarks and modern amenities.
 You’ll discover the Exeter Quayside – a popular riverside destination to relax in the sun, eat good food, shop in independent stores and go on boat trips – as well as a Gothic Cathedral, Roman ruins and cobbled streets.